UWCubeSat/cpp-boot-camp/notes/Advanced_Data_Types.md

 ```
 <div style="text-align: center"> Figure 5b - Demonstration of Lack of Type-Safety for Enums </div>

 You see, one should not be able to compare these two enums since they are unrelated, but since friday and pain are both 5, they are "equal".
-To avoid this, C++ introduces the `enum class`, which is a strongly typed and strongly scoped type.
+To avoid this, C++11 introduces the `enum class`, which is a strongly typed and strongly scoped type.

 ```
 /*